On the Landscape of One-hidden-layer Sparse Networks and Beyond: Introduction

-Though we mainly focus on two-layer networks, actually we also generalize some results to deep networks.
-For example, we show no spurious strict minima for deep linear networks with all sparse layers under scalar output.
-Moreover, we prove no spurious valleys with non-empty interiors for deep sparse networks with a dense wide final layer.
+Finally, we conduct numerical experiments under linear/non-linear activations to verify our theoretical results.
+Though we mainly focus on two-layer networks, \textit{we also generalize some results to deep networks.} For example, we show no spurious valleys for deep linear networks with all sparse layers under scalar output (in Theorem \ref{thm:linear-deep}).
+Moreover, we prove no spurious valleys with non-empty interiors for deep sparse networks with a dense wide final layer (in Theorem \ref{thm:deep-non-linear}).
 In summary, we hope that our work contributes to a better understanding of the landscape of sparse networks and brings insights for future research.

-\section{Related Work}
+\subsection{Related Work}

 Our work is strongly related to and inspired by a line of recent work that analyzes the landscape of neural networks.